et2536/EhsanTabatabaie.github.io/README.md

 |![Cake_Container 202_BothSidesDrafted_Adjusting](Cake_Container%202_BothSidesDrafted_Adjusting.PNG) | ![Cake_Container 202_BothSidesDrafted](Cake_Container%202_BothSidesDrafted.PNG) |

 **Connection and consistency in the design**
 The separation level defined in the assembly using a plane.
-In the case changing the separation line the height of this plane can be modified.
+In the case of changing the separation line the height of this plane can be modified.
-Both upper part and lower part will be initiated as a part in the assembly with initial reference to the items in the assembly.
+Both the upper and lower parts will be initiated as a part in the assembly with initial reference to the items in the assembly.
 This way in the case of modifications the rest will be updated or there will be less effort in keeping things in order.

 * 4 - Lower part of the container